smalls0098/gobley/docs/docs/tutorial/1-tutorial-android.md

       the bindings inside the `uniffi {}` block.
     - `org.jetbrains.kotlin.plugin.atomicfu` is to use atomic types used by the bindings.

 We're now ready to code both in Rust and Kotlin!

-Press the **Sync Now** button to make the IDE download the Gradle plugins.
+> :question: If you hit the **Sync Now** button at this point, you'll get a
+> `Crate app not found in libapp.so` error.
+That's because you haven't used
+> `uniffi::setup_scaffolding!();` inside the Rust code.
+If you encountered such an error, go
+> straight to the next step.

 ![The Android Studio screen after configuring the Gradle plugins](./1-tutorial-android/img-4.png)